 Plain HTML

 mountly’s most distinctive use case is plain HTML hosts — CMS pages, partner integrations, static sites.
 No bundler.
 No SPA.
-Just an import map and a <script type="module">.
+Use custom tags or declarative islands plus one host script tag.

 That makes it a strong fit for legacy modernization: you can keep the existing host page and add richer features incrementally instead of rewriting the whole app.